noteed/hadley/README.md

 - The Cabal file,
 - Processes output (in particular `cabal build`).

+To build Hadley, either use the Docker-based approach, or the Halcyon-based one.

 ## Docker images

 To build Hadley, I am using a Docker image.
 A Dockerfile is provided in this